 While we transact business predominantly in U.S. dollars and most of our revenues are collected in U.S. dollars, a portion of our revenues and operating costs are denominated in other currencies.
 Given the current political uncertainty surrounding the European Union and other economic uncertainties worldwide, changes in the relation of these and other currencies to the U.S. dollar will affect our sales and profitability and could result in exchange losses.
-For the year ending December 31, 2019, approximately 31% of our sales were denominated in foreign currencies (compared to 33% in the prior year), the most significant of which were the Euro, Canadian Dollar, Norwegian Kroner, and Swiss Franc.
-The primary purpose of our foreign currency hedging activities is to mitigate the foreign currency exchange rate exposure on the cash flows related to forecasted inventory purchases and sales.
+For the year ending December 31, 2019, approximately 28% of our pro forma sales were denominated in foreign currencies (compared to 29% in the prior year), the most significant of which were the Euro, Canadian Dollar, Norwegian Kroner, and Swiss Franc.
+The primary purpose of our foreign currency hedging activities is to mitigate the foreign currency exchange rate exposure on the cash flows related to foreign currency purchases and sales.
 A hypothetical 10% change in foreign currency rates would not have a material effect on foreign currency gains and losses related to the foreign currency derivatives or the net fair value of the Company's foreign currency derivatives.
-We have not held a material amount of foreign assets during the years ended December 31, 2019, 2018 and 2017, and do not believe our foreign assets expose us to a material foreign currency risk.
+We have not held a material amount of foreign assets during the years ended December 31, 2020, 2019 and 2018, and do not believe our foreign assets expose us to a material foreign currency risk.